 What is a Standard Possession Order?

-The standard possession order is simply a court order for possession and access that is standard, or streamlined—in child custody and visitation cases.
+The standard possession order is simply a court order for a standard visitation schedule and access that is standard or streamlined—in child custody and visitation cases.
 The possession order is designed so that both parents can share equal possession of the child while also considering the needs of the child during the academic year.

 ● On Thursdays of each week during the regular school session starting at 6 p.m. and stopping at 8 p.m., unless the court determines that this is not within the best interests of the child.

-The standard possession order for parents living 100 miles or closer to one another also contains provision for vacations.
-The possessory conservator, according to the statute, also will have visitation according to the following schedule:
+The standard possession order for parents living 100 miles or closer to one another also contains provisions for vacations.
+The possessory conservator, according to the statute, also will have possession schedule visitation according to the following schedule:

-● Spring vacation in even-numbered years, starting at 6 p.m. the day the child leaves school and stopping at 6 p.m. the day prior to school starting again after the spring vacation.
+● Spring vacation in even-numbered years, starting at 6 p.m. the day the child leaves school and stopping at 6 p.m. the day prior to school starting again after the first spring break or vacation.

-As you can see, the aim of the standard possession order in this kind of scenario is for parents to split holidays and weekends evenly, and to give parents a way to extend a vacation time with the child as long as proper written notice is provided.
+As you can see, the aim of the standard possession order in this kind of scenario is for parents to split holidays and weekends evenly and to give parents a way to extend vacation time with the child as long as proper written notice is provided.

 Texas courts can also make different accommodations when the child is especially young, but generally speaking, courts stick to the terms in the standard possession order described above.
-When parents can agree to all terms themselves, the court permits them to enter into an agreed parenting plan.
+When parents can agree to all terms themselves, the court permits them to have a parent-child relationship and enter into an agreed parenting plan.

-If you have questions about how child visitation is handled in Texas, or if you have concerns about a possession order, you should speak with a Texas child visitation attorney about your situation.
-An experienced advocate at our firm can take a look at your case and help you to seek a modification if necessary.
+If you have questions about how child visitation is handled in Texas or concerns about a possession order, you should speak with a Texas child visitation attorney about your situation.
+An experienced advocate at our firm can look at your case and help you seek a modification if necessary.
 Contact the Law Office of Ben Carrasco PLLC for more information about how we can assist you.